 No embellishments.
 Zero daydreams.
 Try not to attempt to control things that are beyond your control.

-This training of your mind puts you more in tune with both your emotions and your surroundings – and the benefits can be profound.
+This training of your mind puts you more in tune with your emotions and surroundings, and the benefits can be profound.

 The Benefits of Meditation

-Meditation, even if done for a few minutes each day, can have a significant impact on your day-to-day well-being.
+Even if done for a few minutes each day, meditation can significantly impact your day-to-day well-being.

 The most immediate effects are apparent during the actual meditation session.
 Gaining a sense of peace and calm helps to ground you at the moment.
-You feel centered and stress-free, your only thoughts are those that present themselves in the immediacy of the session.
+As a result, you feel centered and stress-free.
+Your only thoughts are those that present themselves in the immediacy of the session.

-However, once your session ends, the positive effects will carry along with you, and it can happen after only a few sessions.
+However, once your session ends, the positive effects will carry along with you, which can happen after only a few sessions.

 As we mentioned earlier, the key to good health includes tending to both your mental and physical state.
 The most immediate and positive impact of meditation often occurs on the cerebral side of the equation.